fxpio/composer-asset-plugin/Resources/doc/faqs.md

 Why are the definitions from multiple versions of package retrieved to install?
 -------------------------------------------------------------------------------

-For the `install`, The Solver must verify that each version available answer all project constraints.
+For the `install`, the Solver must verify that each version available answer all project constraints.

 Therefore, if constraints of version are 'flexible', then the Solver must retrieve the